Renen Schorr

-Renen Schorr (Hebrew: רנן שור; born Jerusalem, Israel, July 6th 1952) is a film director, screenwriter, film producer and Israeli film activist.
-In 1989, he founded Israel's first independent, national school for film and television, the Sam Spiegel Film and Television School – Jerusalem, and has served as its director since that time.
+Renen Schorr (רנן שור; 6 July 1952 – 26 February 2025) was an Israeli film director, screenwriter, producer and activist.
+In 1989, he founded Israel's first independent, national school for film and television, the Sam Spiegel Film and Television School – Jerusalem, and served as its director from that time, until his death.
 During the last 40 years he founded or co-founded the infrastructure of Israeli film funds and cinematheques.
 In December 2016 he was awarded the Chevalier des arts et lettres by the French government.

 Accomplishments

-In 1978, Schorr founded the Israel Film Fund together with Judd Ne'eman and Yeud Levanon.
+In 1979, Schorr founded the Israel Film Fund together with Judd Ne'eman and Yeud Levanon.
 The Fund revolutionized the industry by shifting public support from the Ministry of Commerce and Industry to the Ministry of Education and Culture, an act that recognized the cultural value of a film over its mere commercial worth.
 In addition, the Fund gave unprecedented power to the director over the producer.

-Schorr was the co-director of the Beit Zvi Film School from 1982–1985, and in In July 1989, was chosen to found a new film school in Jerusalem, now the Jerusalem Sam Spiegel Film and Television School.
-He remains its director to this day.
+Schorr was the co-director of the Beit Zvi Film School from 1982 to 1985, and in July 1989, was chosen to found a new film school in Jerusalem, now the Jerusalem Sam Spiegel Film and Television School.

-Schorr saw to it that Israeli film schools, Steve Tisch School of Film and Television at Tel Aviv University and the Sam Spiegel Film and Television School, became members of GEECT, the European union of film schools.
+Schorr saw to it that Israeli film schools, Steve Tisch School of Film and Television at Tel Aviv University and the Sam Spiegel Film and Television School, became members of GEECT, the European Union of film schools.
 In 2000, he was chosen by 70 of his fellow school directors to serve as president of CILECT/GEECT.
 During his four-year term, he initiated and organized numerous conferences about European cinema, aiming to define and characterize European cinema as opposed to American films, and to advance the standing of the entrepreneurial producer.
 Schorr worked with the European Film Academy under the presidency of German director Wim Wenders and championed the inclusion of Israel as a member of the Academy.

 In 1992, Schorr devised the creation of another fund, the New Fund for Film and Television, which spearheaded a revolution in independent documentary filmmaking in Israel.
 The establishment of such a fund resulted in the flourishing of the documentary, which had previously been an underserved and underdeveloped product of public television.